Takeout & Delivery

 Nova Scotia

 As of April 1, 2022, completion of training is also required for those delivering alcohol with food orders as a third-party, whether as an employee or independent worker.
-Orders of alcohol will also be restricted to three times the value of the food ordered, and the minimum fine for illegally providing it increases to $3,000.
+This amendment also places restrictions on how much alcohol can be ordered and increases fines for breaking the law.

 More information is available from the Alcohol, Gaming, Fuel and Tobacco Division of Service Nova Scotia.